-The study of the International Phonetic Alphabet applied to singing in German and the study of recital literature focusing on German Lied.
+The study of the International Phonetic Alphabet applied to singing in German and the study of recital literature focusing on German art song.
+Classroom work includes: IPA transcription from original language, individual recitation of text and in-class singing performance of assigned repertoire.